 - The importance of confidentiality and anonymity

-- Training handbook to keep and refer to
+- Training manual to keep and refer to

-- A call answering service will notify you of a practitioner requesting a call within a two hours
+- A call answering service to both notify you of a practitioner requesting a call and facilitate shift handover calls between volunteers

 - Making a difference to someone who needs your support